IsakJacobsson/udisc-stats-analyzer/README.md

 Plot the score distribution with the `score-distribution` subcommand.

-This subcommand will generate a pie plot for the score distribution, i.e., what procentage of your holes are birdies, pars, bogeyes and so on.
-By default the subcommand will plot the combined distribution for all players and all courses, but it is possible to specify those to get a filtered distribution.
+This subcommand will generate a pie plot for the score distribution, i.e., what percentage of your holes are birdies, pars, bogeyes and so on.

-An example use of the subcommand is seen below.
-Remember to always specify the directory containing your UDisc CSV files:
+Provide the directory containing the UDisc CSV files.
+Here is an example:

 ```
 python udisc_analysis.py score-distribution --csv-dir score_cards